-Welcome to Miss Bell’s Reception Class!
+Welcome to Mrs Smith’s Reception Class!

 Our classroom is a wonderful place to be!
 We aim to always be kind, friendly and respectful.
 We have a positive atmosphere, where everyone tries their best and we support each other.
 Most importantly, we always have lots of fun.